aybanda/Sentiment-Analysis/README.md

 - numpy>=1.21.0 (for binary operations)

 All dependencies focus on maintaining a lightweight implementation aligned with AO Labs' binary/weightless approach.

-## Dataset

-The agent uses the Sentiment140 dataset, which contains 1.6 million tweets with sentiment labels.
-The dataset is automatically sampled during training to demonstrate continuous learning capabilities.
-You can find more information about the dataset [here](http://help.sentiment140.com/for-students).

 ## Acknowledgments